Emacs: History

 By the 1970s, TECO was already an old program, initially released in 1962.
 Richard Stallman visited the Stanford AI Lab in 1976 and saw the lab's E editor, written by Fred Wright.
 He was impressed by the editor's intuitive WYSIWYG (What You See Is What You Get) behavior, which has since become the default behavior of most modern text editors.
 He returned to MIT where Carl Mikkelsen, a hacker at the AI Lab, had added to TECO a combined display/editing mode called Control-R that allowed the screen display to be updated each time the user entered a keystroke.
 Stallman reimplemented this mode to run efficiently and then added a macro feature to the TECO display-editing mode that allowed the user to redefine any keystroke to run a TECO program.

-E had another feature that TECO lacked: random-access editing.
+Emacs had another feature that TECO lacked: random-access editing.
 TECO was a page-sequential editor that was designed for editing paper tape on the PDP-1 at a time when computer memory was generally small due to cost, and it was a feature of TECO that allowed editing on only one page at a time sequentially in the order of the pages in the file.
 Instead of adopting E's approach of structuring the file for page-random access on disk, Stallman modified TECO to handle large buffers more efficiently and changed its file-management method to read, edit, and write the entire file as a single buffer.
 Almost all modern editors use this approach.